asynthmorpheonx/Sheru/README.md

 Start the shell by running:

-./minishell
+./Sheru

 Once running, you can type commands just like in a standard shell.
 Use built-ins like cd or export, or run external programs if they’re in your PATH.
 Notes

-    The shell handles Ctrl+C and Ctrl+\ signals gracefully.
+    The Sheru handles Ctrl+C and Ctrl+\ signals gracefully.

     Environment is inherited from the parent, unless started with env -i.